Our History: From 1866 to Today - Masonic Homes Kentucky

 Meets Modern Healthcare

 In 1867, the first Masonic Home of its kind was established to support widows and orphans of Masons with housing, meals, clothing and health care.
 Today, Masonic offers daily living and specialized services to people of all ages, regardless of affiliation.
-Our campuses in Louisville, Shelbyville and Northern Kentucky make it easier than ever for those across the state to access our extensive continuum of care.
+Our campuses in Louisville and Northern Kentucky make it easier than ever for those across the state to access our extensive continuum of care.

 Timeline